About

 Caitlin stepped away from a full-time professional trajectory to attend the University of Minnesota.
 During that time, she worked in live music event production, the nonprofit education sector as a communications professional eventually opening her own firm, Take Hold.
 Even while growing her career outside the ring, she never left the horse world entirely and continued to work with young horses locally.

 Her passion for horsemanship brought her back to the barn full-time, managing Hunters Court Stable outside of Nashville, TN for esteemed trainer Dani Grice.
 There, Caitlin learned the importance of thoughtful, individualized programs and deepened her knowledge in developing young horses with patience and clarity.
-Her journey has since included time training with Hillary Johnson at Meadowview Farm in Grand Rapids, MI, and Flipside Horse in Portland, OR, where she worked closely with Phillipa Melski and Ray Texel.
-Caitlin is grateful to both Dani and Ray for their continued mentorship, support, counsel, and good example.
+Her journey has since included time riding with Meadowview Farm in Grand Rapids, MI, and Flipside Horses in Portland, OR.

-Now based back in Minneapolis with her partner William and their dog Harlo, Caitlin offers training services to clients throughout the metro.
-Most recently she has been teaching and riding locally for Jane Martinson and Cameo Farm while the program is on the road and working with individual clients at their facilities based on their specific goals.
+Now based back in Minneapolis with her partner William and their dog Harlo, Caitlin offers training services based out of Brandywine Farm in Corcoran, MN to clients throughout the metro.

 Current Focus